-Do you know that you can make your Facebook ads persuasive?
+Did you know that you can use persuasion in Facebook Advertising?

-The main objective when implementing these principles is to achieve your marketing goals which can be the following:
+The main objective when implementing these principles in your Facebook Ads is to achieve your marketing goals which can be the following:

 - Get more sales